Common Configuration (SIP)

 The user-defined service logic may override this timer on a per-interaction basis.

-"sdp_owner_host" String Attribute The IP4 address name or dot-notation IP address to represent the hostname for session ownership in the o= "owner" line for SDP content for all SDP generated by this application.
+Attribute The hostname for session ownership in the o= "owner" line for SDP content for all SDP generated by this application.

-"sdp_suspend_policy" no_media / inactive Attribute How should the m=audio block be constructed when suspending the RTP stream after it has been established – e.g. following a pre-call announcement, while setting-up a follow-on call, or post-call announcement.
+sdp_suspend_policy String Attribute Defines how the m=audio block should be constructed when suspending the RTP stream after it has been established – e.g. following a pre-call announcement, while setting-up a follow-on call, or post-call announcement, etc. Valid values are:

-The no_media means do not include the m=audio part in the SDP.
+• no_media - do not include the m=audio part in the SDP.

-The inactive means include the m=audio part in the SDP with a=inactive.
+• inactive - include the m=audio part in the SDP with a=inactive.

-"sdp_suspend_host" String Attribute The IP4 address name or dot-notation IP address to specify the connection end-point in the c= line for the SDP when suspending the RTP stream after it has been established.
+Attribute The hostname to specify as the connection end-point in the c= line for the SDP when suspending the RTP stream after it has been established.

-"sdp_suspend_inactive_port" 0 - 65535 Attribute Specify the port number to use in the m=audio [port] ... line in the SDP block when using a=inactive to suspend the RTP stream.
+Attribute Specifies the port number to use in the m=audio [port] ... line in the SDP block when using a=inactive to suspend the RTP stream.

-Note that a port number of 0 is permitted in this case, which means "remove this media stream" as defined in section "8.2 Removing a Media Stream" of RFC 3264 "An Offer/Answer Model with the Session Description Protocol (SDP)".
+Note that a port number of 0 is permitted in this case, which means "remove this media stream" as defined in RFC 3264 section 8.2.

 In practice, not all SIP end-points will accept a port number of zero.